Mini Split Room Sizing Guide

 If you choose to start over, all of your entered information will be lost.
 Do you wish to continue?

-Although energy-efficient, if the system is too small, you'll find yourself wasting energy while your unit runs continuously, all the while failing to keep you comfortable in extreme conditions.
+If the system is too small, you'll find yourself wasting energy while your unit runs continuously, all the while failing to keep you comfortable in extreme conditions.
 This lack of performance will leave you on the hunt, yet again, for a better solution.

-On the other hand, if the system is too large, you'll spend more on equipment and throw any energy savings out the window.
-Oversized equipment will also fail
+If the system is too large, you'll spend more on equipment and throw any energy savings out the window.
+Oversized equipment will also fail prematurely due to short cycling (turning on and off frequently).

 Mini Split Buyer's Guide Navigation